 Test of English as a Foreign Language Scores (International Applicants Only)

 TOEFL scores are required for applicants who did not complete an undergraduate degree in the United States or in a country where the only primary language is English.

 - Minimum scores are 100 on the Internet-based test, 250 on the computer-based test, or 600 on the paper-based test.

 - IELTS can be submitted in place of the TOEFL; the recommended minimum score is a 7.0.

-In addition to taking the TOEFL and regardless of their TOEFL score, international applicants are required to participate in an English Language Assessment consisting of an online test and an interview administered by the NYU School of Professional Studies American Language Institute (ALI).
+In addition to taking the TOEFL and regardless of their TOEFL score, international applicants are required to participate in the Pearson VEPT, an English language proficiency test.
 Learn More